root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   Updated the class checksum calculation to be more platform independent.
 Notably this changes the value of checksum for classes that inherit from STL collections.
 *   I/O
     *   Enhance the performance of reading STL collection by 25%.
-    *   Enabled the implicit conversion from any colletion of a Type to any other collection of a compatible type.
+    *   Enabled the implicit conversion from any collection of a Type to any other collection of a compatible type.
 Compatible types includes two numerical types, two class for a explicit renaming I/O customization rule and two std::pair of compatible types.
     *   Fix compilation errors with castor 2.1.13-6 (DLL_DECL is not defined in Castor anymore)
     *   Remove a race condition in the asynchronous TFile prefetecher.
 This fixes the Savannah report
     *   Added possibility to merge only a list of objects/folders from the input files, specified by name,